 Student Leadership Accreditation

-Mr Penney is launching the 'Student Leadership Accreditation' this week and is offering Year 9 and 10 students the opportunity to work towards a recognised award system of Accreditation for Leadership skills.
+Mr Penney has launched the 'Student Leadership Accreditation' and is offering Year 9 and 10 students the opportunity to work towards a recognised award system of Accreditation for Leadership skills.
 This links in with many extra-curricular clubs, including Duke of Edinburgh and our ASDAN CoPE qualification.

 The Student Leadership Accreditation (SLA) is an innovative way of recognising students’ leadership skills and the impact they have in the classroom, across the school and in the wider community.

 The SLA was developed by students, for students, in key partnership with teachers, HE and FE institutions and employers.
 Together they identified ten key skills that young people need to be successful leaders, and grouped them into three core themes:

 - Developing myself

 These skills and themes are grouped into a self-assessment framework, which can be adapted to reflect the schools context and ethos.
 Students assess themselves against this framework and then actively seek opportunities to advance themselves and gather evidence to showcase their new skills in a portfolio.

 Students can work towards the SLA at three levels: Bronze, Silver and Gold.
 Unlike other awards, students peer assess each other’s portfolios as well as being externally moderated, ensuring the process both reinforces and rewards meaningful student leadership.

 The SLA was developed ‘by students, for students’, and it is the focus on the individual that makes the award so popular across many schools.
 As well as the prestige of accreditation, the process that students go through in becoming accredited is of great benefit.